 Debit Cards Issued Outside of the United States

 Udemy is based in the United States, and we accept all major debit and credit cards, as well as local debit cards in many countries.
 However, debit cards in some countries might not allow foreign transactions.
-If you’re trying to purchase with a debit card that was issued outside of the U.S., and you are experiencing trouble making a payment, call your bank to ensure it’s authorized for international purchases.
+If you do not see a local payment option when checking out on Udemy, and you are experiencing trouble making a payment, call your bank to ensure your card is authorized for international purchases.

 Incomplete / Incorrect Name